The Best Time to Send Email Newsletters for Black Friday and Cyber Monday

 The first strategy covers the period from early November to early December.
 It aims to:

 - Create engagement

 It primes subscribers long before the big day.
 Send teasers the week after Halloween.
-During the entire month of November, including Thanksgiving Day, drums up interest and butter up the audience.
+During the entire month of November, including Thanksgiving Day, drum up interest and butter up the audience.

-Consequently, by BFCM weekend subscribers are truly excited and looking forward to an email from you.
-Numerous retailers, some of whom are the goliaths of industry, adopt it from year to year.
+Consequently, by BFCM weekend, subscribers are truly excited and looking forward to an email from you.
+Numerous retailers, some of whom are the goliaths of the industry, adopt it from year to year.
 And it works.

 - Underline scarcity

 - Use magic words, such as “Exclusive” or “VIP”

 What’s more, you should make the most out of transactional emails such as abandoned cart notices or follow-up emails.